PKU-ICST-MIPL/UGACH_AAAI2018/README.md

 2. Pretrain the model by using the code under pretrain directory: python train_16.py
 3. Train the model by using the code under UGACH-nus: python train_16.py
 4. Generate hash codes for query and database samples: python test_16.py

+MIRFlickr dataset is similar to the NUSWIDE dataset.
-5. The samples of the input files have been under samples directory.
+The samples of the MIRFlickr input files have been under samples directory.
 Each line of the files indicates a feature vector of the training data, which have been detailed in the paper.
 The test and the validation datasets have the same format as the training dataset.

-MIRFlickr dataset is similar to the NUSWIDE dataset.

 For more information, please refer to our [AAAI paper](http://59.108.48.34/mipl/tiki-download_file.php?fileId=461).